-The difference between a "Conditional Certification" and a certification is that the physical portion or direct observation of the operations of the shop or field processes have not been assessed, but the quality management system including procedures, manual and records have been reviewed and/or assessed.
+The difference between a "Conditional Certification" and a certification is that the physical portion or direct observation of the operations of the shop or field processes have not been assessed, but the quality management system including procedures, manual and records have been reviewed and/or assessed through the remote assessment.

-Conditional Certifications assist new applicants and scope change applicants in obtaining a certification status when travel to the company or jobsite is prohibited by travel restrictions.
+Conditional Certifications can be used assist new applicants and scope change applicants in obtaining a certification status when travel to the company or jobsite is prohibited by travel restrictions.